 The IBIS specification has a simple mechanism for modeling differential buffers.
 The [Diff Pin] keyword is provided to allow the model maker to associate two [Model]s as a differential pair.
 Since the [Model] keyword was designed to model single-ended buffers only, strictly speaking, this mechanism is only useful to model pseudo-differential drivers and receivers.
-As discussed in the above sections, pseudo-differential models can only describe the electrical relationships between the signal and power supply terminals, and is unable to include any information on what happens between the two signal terminals of a differential buffer.
+As discussed in the above sections, pseudo-differential models can only describe the electrical relationships between the signal and power supply terminals, and are unable to include any information on what happens between the two signal terminals of a differential buffer.

-Fortunately, there are other mechanisms in the IBIS specification (version 4.0 and below) which may be used to overcome this limitation.
-First, we should note that the [Model] keyword has a Model_type subparameter which can be set to "Series" to model series structures found between signal pins.
-The original purpose for the series model type was to allow the modeling of devices which are in series with a signal path, hence the name "Series".
+Fortunately, there are other mechanisms in the IBIS version 4.0 specification that may be used to overcome this limitation.
+First, we should note that the [Model] keyword has a Model_type subparameter that can be set to "Series" to model series structures found between signal pins.
+The original purpose for the series model type was to allow the modeling of devices that are in series with a signal path, hence the name "Series".
+The "Series" type is also particularly useful for modeling elements placed between the terminals of differential buffers.

 A [Model] of type "Series" can contain a number of keywords which may be used to describe passive circuits containing various combinations of inductors, resistors and capacitors, as well as the steady state I-V characteristics of non-linear, active devices, such as transistors.
 A [Model] of type series can be mapped between any two pins listed under the [Pin] keyword using the [Series Pin Mapping] keyword.
 It is important to note that the IBIS specification does not impose any limitations on the type of pins the [Series Pin Mapping] keyword can reference, and there are no limitations on how many series models can be connected to a single pin.
 In practical terms this means that a series model can be mapped between any arbitrary combination of POWER, GND, NC, or signal pins, and that a single pin may have multiple series models connected to it, including another [Model] which describes a normal I/O buffer, for example.
-Considering these aspects of the IBIS specification, we can construct a model as shown in the following block diagram.
+Considering these aspects of the IBIS specification, we can construct a model for a differential buffer as shown in Figure 4.12 below.

-Figure 4.12 - Block Diagram of a True Differential Model using IBIS v3.2 Constructs
+Figure 4.12 - Block Diagram of a Fully Differential Model using IBIS Version 3.2 Constructs